 - Smaller groups to work in and an environment that enabled them to talk confidently and confidentially

 - Open communication with teachers

 - Greater scaffolding around their learning.

-Sanako Connect has been carefully developed to meet these needs and to fully support language students and teachers.
+Sanako Connect language teaching software has been carefully developed to meet these needs and to fully support language students and teachers.

 As a result, it allows educators to easily divide students into pairs or small groups for online conversation practice.
 In Connect, each group of students can talk simultaneously without distracting each other.
 Teachers can listen in or talk with different groups to assist as required.
 All of these separate group conversations can be easily recorded and reviewed by both students and teachers.

 Connect has also been designed to make it as easy as possible for teachers to mark work and to give feedback to students.
 Educators can give feedback directly to individual students or simultaneously to the entire class via a text-based message or audio.
 Educators can also record oral feedback and are even able to target their comments to particular points of the student’s recorded oral submission.

 Educators can use Connect to scaffold learning by uploading a wide variety of material for students to work through during their activities.
 Any number of sound files, PDFs, presentations, videos and web pages can, for example, be easily attached to an online lesson.
 Connect also provides educators with easily-adaptable templates for common language teaching activities, including multiple choice quizzes, text entry, or gap fill exercises.